Gear & Tech Tips / 2 December 2020

-Recently, Strymon wowed the whole guitar-verse with their latest release: the NightSky Reverb Pedal.
-The NightSky brings the current lineup up to four pedals, with each model bringing something unique and fun for players of different styles.
-Strymon reverb pedals are not your average reverbs though – they are filled to the brim with an assortment of tech and even rival high-grade studio rack gear.
+Recently, Strymon wowed the whole guitar verse with their latest release: the Cloudburst Pedal.
+The Cloudburst brings their current reverb lineup up to five pedals, with each model bringing something unique and fun for players of different styles.
+Strymon verbs are not your run-of-the-mill effects though – they are filled to the brim with tech that rivals high-grade studio rack gear.

 If you’re looking to join the Strymon reverb owners club and are trying to figure out which pedal(s) will help scratch that itch, come join us as we take a look at all four of Strymon’s reverb pedals.